AnushaRandhawa/bykeaFINAL/README.md

+TO RUN THE PROJECT JUST CLONE THIS REPO, THEN cd TO bykea, then npm run dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.